thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 used for an IMAP service.
 This distinction matters most for certificate issuance.

-We can categorize the three identifier types as follows:
+We can categorize the four identifier types as follows:

 * A DNS-ID is direct and unrestricted.